bgrissin/K8S-Cassandra/cassandra-local/README.md

-For this lab we use local volumes (/var/lib/cassandra) on each host that were created and formatted when we setup our K8S cluster nodes.
+This lab makes use of local volumes (/var/lib/cassandra) on each host that were created and formatted when we setup our K8S cluster nodes.

-These local volumes are consumed by cassandra stateful PODs that are deployed via a K8S statefulset service using a headless service called cassandra.
-Each Cassandra POD is also configured for Cassandra to use 2 replicas.
+Local volumes are configured within cassandra stateful PODs that are deployed via a K8S statefulset service using a headless service called cassandra.

-To start stop or get the status ofthe PODs or the status of the cassandra cluster using nodetool are scripted into three different scripts
+Scripts are provided for starting, stopping or obtaining status of the cassandra cluster

   1) start-cassandra.sh
   2) stop-cassandra.sh